Al-Shaddadi offensive (2016)

 The al-Shaddadi offensive (2016), also known as Operation Wrath of Khabur, was an offensive launched by the Syrian Democratic Forces (SDF) during the Syrian Civil War, in February 2016.
-The main goal of this offensive was to capture the strategic city of Al-Shaddadi and the remainder of the southern al-Hasakah Governorate from the Islamic State of Iraq and the Levant (ISIL).
+The main goal of this offensive was to capture the strategic city of Al-Shaddadi and the remainder of the southern al-Hasakah Governorate from the Islamic State (IS).
 During the offensive, the US-led coalition conducted more than 86 airstrikes in Al-Shaddadi and the nearby areas, in support of the SDF advances.

 Background

 On 31 October 2015, the SDF launched an offensive to capture the town of al-Hawl and the surrounding countryside from ISIL.
 On 13 November, the SDF captured al-Hawl and the al-Hawl Refugee Camp, along with the areas to the east and south of the town, and on 16 November, the SDF captured a pocket of ISIL territory to the northwest of al-Hawl.
 On 22 November, the SDF captured the town of Kama'il, the Regiment 121 base, and the surrounding area.
 By 30 November, the SDF had captured the South Hasakah Dam and the village of Qana, coming within 25 km of Al-Shaddadi from both the north and northeast.
 During the al-Hawl offensive, the SDF captured 1,400 square kilometers (870 square miles) of land, including more than 240 towns and villages.
 By 23 December, the SDF had captured the town of Al-Arishah.
 On the same day, the SDF repelled a pro-Assad militia attack on their positions in the town.